 Much of our work as practitioners is to increase awareness and knowledge around inequities in higher education to better serve students, including the services, programs, and practices we offer.

 Yet there seems to be little guidance on how to actually address inequities and make ourselves aware of gaps, in terms of support, that may exist.
-While we understand data can send a clear message about student engagement and retention, we know data alone cannot catalyze change and it must be explained with a convincing story.
+While we understand that data can send a clear message about student engagement and retention, we know data alone cannot catalyze change and it must be explained by a convincing story.

 Here we highlight the utilization of inclusive data, how it can have a positive impact on students’ lives, and why it deserves attention.

-Apart from collecting accurate data collection to determine the best support programs for students, we aim to help professionals collect data that will aid them in organizing strategies in more inclusive ways to benefit all members of a campus community.
+Apart from accurate data collection to determine the best support programs for students, we aim to help professionals collect data that will aid them in organizing strategies in more inclusive ways to benefit all members of a campus community.

 The current baselines for collecting data about our students seem pretty basic, rigid and built using outdated templates from the US Census.
-Gathering a wider swath of data for specific demographics and expanding the number of demographics we prioritize in the first place, will help us gain a better understanding of what’s actually happening on campus.
+Gathering a wider swath of data for specific demographics and expanding the number of demographics we prioritize in the first place will help us gain a better understanding of what’s actually happening on campus.

-The difficulties arise when those databases don’t communicate effectively with each other, or when each database has different structures for data input.
-For example, some might only include two genders, whereas others might include a few options, while yet another will use gender in place of sex.
+But difficulties arise when those databases don’t communicate effectively with each other, or when each database has different structures for data input.
+For example, some systems might only include two genders, whereas others might include a few options, while yet another will use gender in place of sex.
 This creates binaries where they don’t exist, and can inaccurately conflate different demographics, leading to less nuanced campus assessments.

-Implementation for Professionals
+Implementation for professionals

 Implementing some of these changes often requires larger institutional or divisional changes, so it’s important to note that these changes will take time and cross-campus buy-in.

-One of the first steps is to identify your goals for data collection and directly link them back to any type of campus inclusion plan, or strategic plan goals your campus has related to Equity, Diversity, and Inclusion (EDI).
+One of the first things to do is to identify your goals for data collection and directly link them back to any type of campus inclusion plan, or strategic plan goals your campus has related to Equity, Diversity, and Inclusion (EDI).
 If your campus has yet to make an inclusion plan or structure formal EDI goals, benchmark with a similar institutional type or student type and formulate initial steps based off of their plans.

 Dive into this process with an understanding of the campus culture and how the representation of these demographics, or lack thereof, contributes to making decisions.
-Using a student engagement software that is focused on creating more inclusive environments can help alleviate demographic collection and reporting, and help streamline decisions around student retention and support.
+Using a student engagement software that is focused on creating more inclusive environments can help alleviate the stress of demographic collection and reporting, and help streamline decisions around student retention and support.

-Recommendations for Success
+Recommendations for success

 “What progress has been made in terms of EDI on our campus?”

-The Association for American Colleges and Universities released a document called Committing to Equity and Inclusive Excellence: A Campus Guide for Self-Study and Planning in 2015 which guides campuses to take specific action steps and helps educators engage in dialogue and institutional assessment to advance equity and inclusive excellence on campus.
+The Association for American Colleges and Universities released a document called Committing to Equity and Inclusive Excellence: A Campus Guide for Self-Study and Planning in 2015 which guides campuses to take specific actions and helps educators engage in dialogue and institutional assessment to advance equity and inclusive excellence on campus.

 It’s important to remember this type of work does not happen overnight.
 All institutions need to start building capacity to collect data, work with each other on data interpretation, and offer a new lens to data analyses.

-How do we raise the inclusive proverbial bar in the work that we do?
+How do we raise the proverbial inclusive bar in the work that we do?

 How do we motivate all educators to address equity?

-Tweet us @hellopresence to continue the conversation.
-Thanks for reading! 😊
+Tweet us @HelloPresence to continue the conversation.
+Thanks for reading!